espressif/esp-idf/docs/en/security/flash-encryption.rst

     flash read err, 1000
     ets_main.c 371
     ets Jun  8 2016 00:22:57

+.. note:: This error also appears in the flash contents is erased or corrupted.

 2. In case the bootloader is encrypted but partition table is re-updated with plaintext partition table image the bootloader will fail to read the partition table and following type of failure will be displayed: